code-and-effect/effective_style_guide/README.md

 ## Usage

+Visit `/styleguide` to test how the bootstrap4 components look with your site's design (css theme).

-Visit `/styleguide` to test how the bootstrap3 components look with your site's design (css theme).
+Visit `/styleguide/bootstrap3` to test how the bootstrap3 components look with your site's design (css theme).

 ### Add Custom Components

-Create a `_my_component.html.erb` partial in the `views/effective/style_guide/` directory.
+Create a `_my_component.html.erb` partial in the `views/effective/style_guide/` or `views/effective/style_guide_bootstrap3/` directory.

 This file will be automatically detected and included in the `/styleguide` page.

+### effective_bootstrap

+Please google this gem for an effective bootstrap4 experience.

 ### simple_form